Michigan Tech History

-The presidency of Glenn Mroz began in 2004 and has overseen the completion of the new Anne and Kanwal Rekhi Computer Science Hall, the Ruanne and John Opie Library, and Advanced Technology Development Center, and renovation of the Wadsworth Residence Hall.
-Fisher Hall, home to many classrooms and the math and physics departments, is also being renovated.
+The presidency of Glenn Mroz began in 2004 and has overseen the completion of the new Rekhi Hall, John and Ruanne Opie Library, Advanced Technology Development Center, Hillside Place apartments, and renovation of the Wadsworth Residence Hall.
+Fisher Hall, home to many classrooms and the math and physics departments, was also renovated.

-Michigan Tech has several new initiatives on campus under his leadership, outlined in the update of the University's Strategic Plan, and the University is gearing up for another major capital campaign.
-Research funding has continued to grow, topping $40 million annually.
+Michigan Tech has several new initiatives on campus under his leadership, outlined in the update of the University's Strategic Plan, and the University completed a successful $215 million capital campaign.
+Sponsored programs have continued to grow, topping $48 million annually.

-For the 120-plus years of existence, educational excellence has remained paramount.
-Ninety percent of our 400 faculty hold the highest degree in their field, and total enrollment has remained steady at more than 6,500, with nearly 900 in the Graduate School.
+For the 125-plus years of existence, educational excellence has remained paramount.
+More than ninety percent of our 500 faculty hold the highest degree in their field, and total enrollment has remained steady at 7,000, with more than 1,300 in the Graduate School.

 At Michigan Tech, we prepare students to create the future.